 The current composition of ARMC comprises of four (4) members, all of whom are Independent Non-Executive Directors.
 The ARMC is chaired by an Independent Director who is distinct from the Chairman of the Board.
-All members of the ARMC are relatively financially literate and have relevant experience to carry out their duties.
-The Chairman of ARMC is a member of Malaysian Institute of Accountants.
+All members of the ARMC are relatively financially literate, and the Chairman of ARMC is a member of Malaysian Institute of Accountants.